AnghelLeonard/Hibernate-SpringBoot/README.md

 81. **[How To Retry Transactions After OptimisticLockException](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootP6spy)**

 **Description:** This is a Spring Boot application that simulates a scenario that leads to an `OptimisticLockException`.
-When such exception occur, the application retry the corresponding transactions via [db-util](https://github.com/vladmihalcea/db-util) library developed by Vlad Mihalcea.
+When such exception occur, the application retry the corresponding transaction via [db-util](https://github.com/vladmihalcea/db-util) library developed by Vlad Mihalcea.

 **Key points:**\
      - in pom.xml, add the db-util dependency\
-     -
+     - Configure the `OptimisticConcurrencyControlAspect` bean\
+     - Mark the method that is prone to throw `OptimisticLockException` with `@Retry(times = 10, on = OptimisticLockException.class)`

 **Output sample:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootP6spy/Hibernate%20SpringBoot%20P6spy.png)